forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > <sup>**36**</sup> And looking upon Jesus as he walked, he saith, **Behold the Lamb of God!**
 > <sup>**37**</sup> And the two disciples heard him speak, and they followed Jesus.

+The mission of John was to proclaim the covenant between the Father and the Son.
+So he pointed to Christ as the Lamb of God, which taketh away the sins of the world.
 ## John's Continued Ministry and Testimony

 > [!bible] [John 3:22-30 - KJV](https://www.biblegateway.com/passage/?search=John+3:22-30&version=kjv)